 The NAV per share of a ProFund VP serves as the basis for the purchase and redemption price of its shares.
 The NAV per share of a ProFund VP is calculated by dividing the value of the ProFund VP's assets, less all liabilities attributed to the ProFund VP, by the number of outstanding shares of the ProFund VP.
 The ProFund VP records its investment transactions no later than the next business day after the transaction order is placed.
 When a ProFund VP experiences net shareholder inflows, it generally records investment transactions on the next business day after the transaction order is placed.
-When a ProFund VP experiences net shareholder inflows, it generally records investment transactions on the next business day after the transaction order is placed.
 When a ProFund VP experiences net shareholder outflows, it generally records investment transactions on the business day the transaction order is placed.
 This is intended to deal equitably with related transaction costs by having them borne in part by the investor generating those costs for the ProFund VP.
 ProFund VP Government Money Market's NAV per share will normally be \$1.00.
 There is no assurance that the \$1.00 NAV will be maintained.

 The securities in the portfolio of a non-money market ProFund VP, except as otherwise noted, that are listed or traded on a stock exchange or the Nasdaq National Market System, are generally valued at the closing price, if available, on the exchange or market where the security is principally traded (including the Nasdaq Official Closing Price).
 If there have been no sales for that day on the exchange or system where the security is principally traded, then the value may be determined with reference to the last sale price, or the closing price, if applicable, on any other exchange or system.
 If there have been no sales for that day on any exchange or system, a security may be valued using fair value procedures.
 Securities regularly traded in the OTC markets (for example, certain equity securities, fixed-income securities, non-exchange-listed foreign securities and certain derivative instruments), including securities listed on an exchange but that are primarily traded OTC (other than those traded on the Nasdaq) are generally valued on the basis of the mean between the bid and asked quotes based upon quotes furnished by dealers actively trading those instruments.
 Futures contracts and options on securities, indexes and futures contracts are generally valued at their last sale price prior to the time at which the NAV per share of a class of shares of a ProFund VP is determined.
 If there is no sale on that day, futures contracts and exchange-traded options will be valued using fair value procedures.
 Routine valuation of certain derivatives is performed using procedures approved by the Board of Trustees.
-A ProFund VP may value its financial instruments based upon foreign securities market exposure.
-Short-term debt securities market availe in sixty days or less are generally valued at amortized cost, which approximates market value.
+A ProFund VP may value its financial instruments based upon foreign securities by using market prices of domestically traded financial instruments with comparable foreign securities market exposure.
+Short-term debt securities maturing in sixty days or less are generally valued at amortized cost, which approximates market value.